Keesha4rmBrum/custom-cravings/README.md

 The application could be developed further by allowing users to select recipes based on further criteria that could cater to various dietary restrictions, such as vegetarianism, veganism or those related to restrictions due to intolerances, allergies or religious requirements.

 ## Contributors
-Cherry Deakin
+Cherry Deakin,
-Ellesse Donaldson
+Ellesse Donaldson,
-Vasco Miguens
+Vasco Miguens,
-Keesha Murray
+Keesha Murray,